cncf/kubernetes-community-days/content/organizing-manage-speakers.md

+---
-# Kubernetes Community Days Content & Programing
+title: Kubernetes Community Days Content and Programing
+---

 High quality content, speakers and talk topics will determine event success.

 Some basic guidelines for building a good event program include: